cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 ### Blinsky Toys (N7)

 ### Town Square (N8)
 >The shops and homes that enclose the town square are decorated with limp, tattered garlands and painted wooden boxes filled with tiny, dead flowers.
-At the north end of the square stands a row of stocks, locked in which are several men, women, and children wearing crude, plaster donkey heads.
+In the middle of the square stands a row of stocks, locked in which are several men, women, and children wearing crude, plaster donkey heads.
+>

-In the center of the square, peasants in patchwork clothes eye you suspiciously as they use cups and vases to draw water from a crumbling stone fountain.
+>Around square, peasants in patchwork clothes eye you suspiciously as they use cups and vases to draw water from a crumbling stone fountain.
 Standing tall at the center of the fountain is a gray statue of an impressive man facing west.
 All around the square are posted proclamations:

 Come one, come all,